AashishMudvari/phishing-detector/Readme.md

-**Files**
+Files

--api.py: The main, interactive script that loads the trained models and performs predictions on new emails provided by the user.
+-phishnetweb.py: The main, interactive script that loads the trained models and performs predictions on new emails provided by the user.

 -data/: Contains the original `.csv` datasets used for training the models.